An integral second fundamental theorem of invariant theory for partition algebras: Combinatorics of symmetric groups

 \begin{rmk} We need to distinguish notationally between two symmetric groups in this paper: $W_n \cong \Symset_n$ and $\Sym_r \cong \Symset_r$.
 We write maps on the left in the former, on the right in the latter.
 Thus, we compose from right-to-left in $W_n$ and from left-to-right in $\Sym_r$.
 These groups act on $\bV^{\otimes r}$ on the left and right by value and place-permutation, respectively.
+We will make this explicit in the next section.
 Any notation applicable to $\Symset_n$ will be extended to both $W_n$ and $\Sym_r$; in particular we have the Young subgroups $W_\lambda$ and $\Sym_\mu$ for any weak compositions $\lambda$, $\mu$ of $n$, $r$ respectively. \end{rmk}